Jbleezy/BO2-Reimagined/README.md

 * Pack-a-Punch automatically crafted
 * Navcard table automatically crafted
 * Fixed a zombie pathing exploit at Town in Bookstore
+* Grief: added Ballistic Knife, Ray Gun, and Ray Gun Mark 2 to the Mystery Box

 #### Town
 * Moved Quick Revive to Stamin-Up's location on Town